In partnership with MyotonicUK, London, UK, Myotonic is pleased to announce the following 2016-2017 Grant Recipients:

 Dr. Sznajder, in his proposal “Myotonic Dystrophy Type 2: Mouse Models, Pathomechanism and Therapy”, plans to use recently developed techniques in genetic engineering to generate novel mouse models for DM2.
 These new mouse models will be thoroughly characterized to determine if they faithfully recapitulate DM2 disease manifestations and allow for the study of the molecular events that underlie DM2 disease progression.
 These DM2 mouse models will be employed to develop a therapy for DM2 based on drugs called antisense oligonucleotides, which are currently being tested in clinical trials for DM1.

-MDF is also pleased to announce the following 2016 grant program:
+Myotonic is also pleased to announce the following 2016 grant program:

 Clinical Coordinators Recognition Program

-MDF is funding a professional development and recognition program for clinical care coordinators and physical therapists at DMCRN and clinical trial sites.
+Myotonic is funding a professional development and recognition program for clinical care coordinators and physical therapists at DMCRN and clinical trial sites.
 The goal is to create a coordinators' network and program through conference meetings, communications, education and training events, and networking calls.